 There is a monthly Parade Service held usually on the second Sunday of the month, at 10.30am, involving the uniformed organisations.
 This service is especially suitable for young people.

 Music is very important to us at St Peter & St Paul.
-We are fortunate to have Bill Wright as our Director of Music, under whose direction the choir has steadily developed.
-Ably assisted by Mark Pescott on the organ, the choir leads the service on Sunday morning , and once a month Sung Evensong is offered.
-The choir is open to men and women, boys and girls – rehearsal is on Wednesdays from 7.00pm to 8.30pm.
-If you would like to know more, then Bill would be delighted to hear from you.
+The choir leads the service on Sunday morning, and once a month Sung Evensong is offered.
+The choir is open to men and women, boys and girls – rehearsal is on Wednesdays from 7.00pm to 8.00pm.
+If you would like to know more, then we would be delighted to hear from you.

 As part of our place in the community, we operate a weekly Soup Kitchen, where volunteers provide and serve a nourishing meal for those who might otherwise go hungry.
 This is on Thursdays, from 4pm to 8pm in the Parish Hall.
 We would welcome anyone who is able to offer assistance – please contact us.